u1i/apigeek.net/art/README.md

 ### This looks awesome!
 How was this created?

-Short answer: a combination of AI, APIs, automation, and a good portion of human creativity
+Unexpected answer: the collaboration aspect is genuine, the AI here is my artificial friend Sam.
+[Have a look behind the scenes](https://apigeek.net/art/docu)!

-Long answer: Art often comes with a good level of ambiguity and obscurity.
+The technical answer: a combination of AI, APIs, automation, and a good portion of human creativity.
+Art often comes with a good level of ambiguity and obscurity.
 Get in touch if you want to learn more!

 **Everything you see here was created for educational purpuses.**